Deductions: interest: restriction for income tax purposes from 2017/18: apportionment

-Andy may deduct the balance of £480 from his property rental income as part of the calculation to arrive at his taxable rental profit.
+Andy may deduct the balance of £480 from his property rental income, as part of the calculation, to arrive at his taxable rental profit.

 To decide how much of the mortgage interest is subject to the restrictions applying to a ‘dwelling-related loan’, Amanda multiplies the interest cost of £3,000 by 0.875 (the amount spent on the flat as a proportion of the whole loan).
 This gives a figure of £2,625 to which the finance cost restrictions apply.
 See below for how the restriction calculations work.

 There may be other acceptable methods of apportioning finance costs where those costs have arisen from a loan or credit facility to provide general working capital for the business.
-For instance, it may be preferable in some cases to calculate the apportionment based on the amount of staff time devoted to each element of the business.
-We would expect that whatever method is adopted, a business would be able to justify that method by reference to its records, and would apply the method consistently unless there were good reason to change.
+For instance, it may be appropriate in some cases to calculate the apportionment based on the amount of staff time devoted to each element of the business.
+We expect businesses to apply their appropriate methodology consistently unless there were good reason to change.